YukiFan/DA/README.md

 # DA
-practice of DA code
+practice of DA code<br>
-this code is almost copy from：https://github.com/fungtion/DANN_py3 just for try coding
+this code is almost copy from：https://github.com/fungtion/DANN_py3<br>
+just for try coding<br>